-Yueyang International Dragon Boat Festival is held in Yueyang Prefecture, and lasts for 7 days around Duanwu Festival (June 2, 2014).
+Yueyang International Dragon Boat Festival is held in Yueyang Prefecture, and lasts for 7 days around Dragon Boat Festival or Duanwu Festival (June 9, 2016).

 Under the support of China’s State Sports Commission and National Tourism Administration, Yueyang has held the International Dragon Boat Festival each year since 1987.
 It perfectly combines sport, culture, trade and tourism as one, and it’s recognized as one of "the 23 festivals open to the global market in China".

 There are wonderful activities and dragon boat races everyday.